-The BAME community includes Black, Asian and other Minority Ethnic groups is an umbrella term for non-white ethnic minority.
-It is estimated that 18% of the UK's population are from within the BAME community.
-Although the BAME community consists of multiple individual races and cultures which all have their own set of experiences, they all unfortunately receive the commonality of challenges such as racism, and inequality due to the colour of their skin.
+It is estimated that 18% of the UK's population are from an ethnic minority background.
+Although this umbrella term refers to multiple individual races and cultures which all have their own set of experiences, they all unfortunately receive the commonality of challenges such as racism, and inequality due to the colour of their skin.
 It is this racial prejudice which makes them more vulnerable to food poverty and having a dependence on food banks.
 A report by the Open Data Insitute has revealed that Black (21% of these households are classed as food insecure), Mixed-Race (13% are food insecure) and Bangladeshi (12% are food insecure) families throughout the country are suffering from some of the highest rates of food poverty (ODI 2022).
-With data showing that 20% of BAME individuals have experienced food poverty in the last six months compared to only 9% of white British individuals (Food Foundation 2021).
-Whilst the BAME community are experiencing food poverty largely for the same reasons as other families across the country (increasing gap between wages and bills, difficulty receiving universal credit), the racial prejudice that this group experiences is not being equally accounted for and included when working to support the UK population in food poverty.
+With data showing that 20% of individuals of an ethnic minority background have experienced food poverty in the last six months compared to only 9% of white British individuals (Food Foundation 2021).
+Whilst ethnic minorities are experiencing food poverty largely for the same reasons as other families across the country (increasing gap between wages and bills, difficulty receiving universal credit), the racial prejudice that this group experiences is not being equally accounted for and included when working to support the UK population in food poverty.

-"To reach a UK without the need for food banks, we must address structural racism"

-Trussel Trust (The Trussell Trust 2021b)
+"To reach a UK without the need for food banks, we must address structural racism" Trussel Trust (The Trussell Trust 2021b)

-- Longstanding inequalities in employment - More likely to work in insecure, low-paid, zero-hour contract work, and are more likely to be unemployed due to systematic racism - Jobs that the BAME community are more likely to have, incomes have reduced faster and further in recent years (Butler 2022) - More likely to experience an average increase in the cost of living 1.6 times higher than their white counterparts - Due to their living and economic arrangements they are often forced into pricier arrangements such as prepayment meters, higher-cost credit or being unable to buy everyday goods such as food in bulk (The Runnymede Trust 2022) - More likely to live in poverty due to systematic racism - Have to juggle, a higher rate of high rents, growing bills, health conditions, and caring responsibilities - More likely to be eligible for free school meals however there is no national free school meals scheme during severe holidays which can place a severe strain on BAME households (ODI 2022) - Language barriers
+- Longstanding inequalities in employment - More likely to work in insecure, low-paid, zero-hour contract work, and are more likely to be unemployed due to systematic racism - Jobs that ethnic minorities are more likely to have, incomes have reduced faster and further in recent years (Butler 2022) - More likely to experience an average increase in the cost of living 1.6 times higher than their white counterparts - Due to their living and economic arrangements they are often forced into pricier arrangements such as prepayment meters, higher-cost credit or being unable to buy everyday goods such as food in bulk (The Runnymede Trust 2022) - More likely to live in poverty due to systematic racism - Have to juggle: a higher rate of high rents, growing bills, health conditions, and caring responsibilities - More likely to be eligible for free school meals however there is no national free school meals scheme during severe holidays which can place a severe strain on ethnic minority households (ODI 2022) - Language barriers creating obstacles in accessing support services.